 Boys' Outerwear: All jackets, sweatshirts, and other outerwear should be free of distracting or inappropriate images and messages.
 Outerwear must be stored in student lockers during the school day.

-Except for the school letter jacket, outerwear may not be worn in classrooms.
+Except for the school letter jacket, black and maroon Academy sweater, or gray senate sweaters, outerwear may not be worn in classrooms.